-- Touring and circulation can be provincial, national, or international in scope but must be at least 80 km away from the applicant's home base. - Outbound circulation and touring of artistic and cultural works and Single Artistic touring or travel opportunities must have a distinct destination identified, with written confirmations from hosting organizations and/or venues that list the dates and fees to be paid, including in-kind contributions like travel, accommodations, or other benefits, for the tour or project (in-kind or monetary compensation is necessary to be eligible for this category). - Participation in events focused on the promotion, planning or networking development opportunities must have a letter of invite, written confirmation, or confirmation of registration along with any additional benefits provided such as festival passes, workshops, or in-kind contributions.
+- Touring and circulation can be provincial, national, or international in scope but must be at least 80 km away from the applicant's home base. - Outbound circulation and touring of artistic and cultural works and Single Artistic touring or travel opportunities must have a distinct destination identified, with written confirmations from hosting organizations and/or venues that list the dates and fees to be paid (including in-kind contributions like travel, accommodations, or other benefits) for the tour or project. - Participation in events focused on the promotion, planning or networking development opportunities must have a letter of invite, written confirmation, or confirmation of registration along with any additional benefits provided such as festival passes, workshops, or in-kind contributions.